-A typical hesitation to applying for travel rewards credit cards is related to how to meet minimum spending requirements.
-Some may feel the spending requirements are too high for their income levels.
-Others think that much spending sounds rash, as if it's a surefire way to get into credit card debt.
+There's a hesitation I see regularly about applying for travel rewards credit cards is about the minimum spending requirement to earn a welcome bonus.
+Some people feel the spending requirements are too high for their income levels.
+Others think that much spending sounds rash — as if it's a surefire way to get into credit card debt.

 Typical welcome bonuses can require spending $4,000 on your new card within three months of opening the account.
 That can feel like a lot of spending — especially if you aren't used to spending that much on a credit card.

 However, there are a few tricks to tackling this spending requirement without increasing your overall spending.
-The goal is to shift all (or as much as you can) of your spending onto the card during the welcome period.
+The goal is to shift all (or as much as you can) of your typical spending onto the card during the welcome period.
 After all, it's money you'd be spending anyway.
+The goal is NOT to start spending more money to meet this goal.

 Here's how you can meet minimum spending requirements to earn a new credit card welcome bonus.

 In the simplest terms, you should use your new credit card to pay all of your existing bills.
-Swipe it at the grocery store, pharmacy, and gas pump.
+Swipe it at the supermarket, pharmacy, and gas pump.
 Use it to pay your phone bill.
 Here are our best tips for putting your existing expenses onto your new card:

 - Put the card in the front of your wallet.
-This way, it's the first card you'll see when making purchases.
+This way, it's the first card you'll see when it's time to pay.

-- Log into your online accounts / recurring bills and set this as the default payment method.
-This applies to Amazon, utilities, your streaming subscriptions, dog walking service, meal kit subscriptions, house cleaning, car insurance, medical insurance, and any other recurring bills.
+- Set this as the default payment method for recurring bills.
+This applies to Amazon, utilities, streaming subscriptions, dog walking service, meal kit plans, car insurance, medical insurance, and any other recurring bills.

-- Use this card for any one-time payments during the bonus period.
-If you need to reload your toll pass, pay an annual gym membership up front for a discount, or prepay other large expenses like HSA/FSA, now is the time to make those payments so they count toward your minimum spending.
+- Use your new card for any one-time payments during the bonus period.
+If you need to reload your toll pass, pay an annual gym membership, or prepay other large expenses like HSA/FSA, now is the time to make those payments so they count toward your minimum spending.

-- Use this card for any work expenses for which you'll be reimbursed.
+- Use this card for any work expenses eligible for reimbursement.
 Depending on your workplace and its expense system, you may get reimbursed for various expenses that you put on your credit card.
-If that's the case, these expenses are part of your eligible purchases.
+If that's the case, this spending counts toward earning your welcome bonus and comes at no cost to you.

 - Buy gift cards in advance for your upcoming expenses.
 Your supermarket, pharmacy, and other stores sell gift cards.
 You can purchase these now to use in the future, assuming you can afford to spend the money several months in advance.

 - Donate to charities or religious organizations.
 Many charities accept donations online by credit card.
-See if your church, mosque, or synagog takes contributions this way.
-If you regularly donate to these groups, contributions can help you meet minimum spending requirements by shifting your payment method.
+See if your church, mosque, or synagogue takes contributions in this way.
+If you regularly donate to these places, contributions can help you meet minimum spending requirements simply by shifting your payment method.

 Other Large Expenses That Could Help Meet Credit Card Minimum Spending Requirements

-You also may be surprised to learn that numerous car dealerships accept credit cards for down payments when purchasing a car.
-Depending on the dealership, you can typically pay anywhere from $3,000 to $5,000 on any credit card — including Amex.
+You also might be surprised to learn that numerous car dealerships accept credit cards for down payments when purchasing a car.
+Depending on the dealership, you can typically pay anywhere from $3,000 to $5,000 on any credit card — including American Express.
 That completes a minimum spend requirement in one swipe!
-Just ensure that you talk to the finance department to ask about this transaction; ensure that it isn't coded as a cash advance (which has a lot of fees).
+Before swiping your card, check with the dealership's finance department to ensure this won't be coded as a cash advance (which has a lot of fees).

 Related: The Best Rewards Credit Card Offers This Month